 Laura Lesèvre is a visiting Italian journalist visiting from Milan.
-In the leadup to Italian Week, My City Life recruits an Italian to look over Brisbane with an Italian eye.
+In the leadup to Italian Week, we recruited an Italian to look over Brisbane with an Italian eye.

 Smiling people, amazing weather, great coffee: This is all I knew about Brisbane before arriving in Australia.
 It’s not much to start on perhaps, but definitely worth looking into and finding out more about.

 Sure enough, the first thing I noticed after a few minutes here were the smiling faces: no stress, no “no time, no time” frowns which are so common to big cities.
 Here, people smile at you, even if they don’t know you for no special reason, simply for the sake of it.
 It makes you feel so welcome.

 And the weather: no wonder Queensland is called The Sunshine State.
 To arrive here from Milan at the tail end of the north Italy winter is taking a jump into a different world: a world of sunshine and blue sky.

 And then, there’s the coffee.
 Italians drink coffee at every hour of the day and think no other country has good quality coffee.
 They are wrong.
 The cappuccino from the New Farm Deli & Cafe and the espresso at the Death Before Decaf with its hardcore soul 24/7, are amongst the best I have had in my life.
 I couldn’t believe it: it took me 16,000 kilometres from Italy to taste such great coffee.